cwi-dis/cwipc/readme.md

 - _python 3_.
 Python 3.9 is preferred (3.7 or later may work).
 	- On Windows you should install _"For All Users"_ and install into a writeable directory (such as `C:\Python37`).
 	- Some needed packages such as _Open3D_ can be slow to follow Python releases, if you experience problems try installing a previous Python release.
 	- On the Mac it is easy to install multiple Python versions with `brew`.
-Put the
+Put the relevant `/usr/local/opt/python@3.9/bin` first in your `$PATH` and things should build fine.
 - PCL <https://pointclouds.org>.
 1.12 is preferred, but 1.9 or later may work.
 For Linux apt the package is called `libpcl-dev`.
 For MacOS brew you need to  `brew install pcl glfw3`.
 On Windows you need to ensure the DLL directories for PCL subpackages _OpenNI_ and _VTK_ are also on your `PATH`.
 - _jpeg-turbo_ <https://libjpeg-turbo.org/>.
 On Mac you must force-link it if it conflicts with the normal `jpeg` brew package.
 - _Intel Realsense SDK 2.0_ <https://github.com/IntelRealSense/librealsense>.
 2.41 is known to work.
 2.50 currently has issues on MacOS.